happygoals/takeaways/docs/Introduction to User Experience Design/Presenting the Results.md

 * Essential Use Case Scenario allows us to understand the users's activities, and what the system requirements are.
 * Three important elements
 1. Users' Goals
    - What aspect of X this captures.
 2. User Intention
     - The series of steps the user needs to enter into the system.
 3. System's Responsibilities
     - What the system must do after each step completed by the user.

  ## Hierarchical Task Analyses
  * Hierarchical Task Analyses allow us to consider how users are currently completing a task.
  * It is all about the users goals.
- * User and the steps to accomplish the goals.
+ * <b>User and the steps</b> to accomplish the goals.
    - Start with the goal, and number each of the major steps towards meeting the goal.
    - Some of the steps have substeps that I must fulfill before going on the next step.

   ## Current UI Critique
   * Subjects: Mobile apps, Websites, or a set of paper forms that the user currently uses.
   1. What task is it used for?
     - Interact with UI.
     - Take UI for a spin so to speak
     - If each UI for each UI, you would want to identify the task or task of the users uses it for.
   2. Clicks to complete task
     - An <b>objective</b> measure of performance (How long it takes to complete the task).
   3. What does it well?
     - You could use either <b>objective</b> or <b>subjective</b> measures.
     - Articulate where the needs are being met.
   4. How could it be improved?
     - Systematically analyzing the interfaces that are currently being used.
     - What can you do to improve the user experience?
-   - We want to improve the user experience but this requires that we know what the user is already enjoying and build on that.
+    - We want to improve the user experience but this requires that <b>we know what the user is already enjoying and build on that</b>.